captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 So what happened to Rolfe?
 ---
 ## PAOLA:
 Oh.
-Well, when the War was over,
+Well, when after the War was over,
 ---
 I wanted to find my family.
 ---
-The nuns wanted to keep me of course.
+The nuns wanted to keep me.
 ---
-They were very kind, but I wanted my Mama.
+but I had to find my Mama.
 ---
 I didn’t know she was dead.
 ---